BetonQuest/BetonQuest/docs/Documentation/Commands-and-permissions.md

 should be downloaded.
 So for a branch (eg. `main`) both `main` and `refs/heads/main` works.
 For a tag it is `refs/tags/tagname`.
 Pull request references ( eg. `refs/pull/1731/head`) are also possible but must be enabled in the [config](Configuration.md#quest-downloader).
 Keep in mind that anyone can open a pullrequest so use this very carefully.
-Third argument (`offsetPath`) is either `QuestPackages` or `QuestTemplates` depending on what type you want to download.
+Third argument (`type`) is either `QuestPackages` or `QuestTemplates` depending on what type you want to download.
 As 4th argument (`sourcePath`) you define what folders to download from the repo.
-It is appended to the offsetPath to get the full Path in the repo.
+It is appended to the type to get the full Path in the repo.
 Optionally you may add a 5th parameter:
-`targetPath` is where in your BetonQuest folder the files shall be put, relative to either the QuestPackages or QuestTemplates folder defined as `offsetPath`.
+`targetPath` is where in your BetonQuest folder the files shall be put, relative to either the QuestPackages or QuestTemplates folder defined as `type`.
 Additionally you can add tags to the end of the command to control behavior of the downloader:
 If `recursive` is added [nested packages](Reference.md#structure) or templates will be downloaded while by default they will be skipped.
 The tag `overwrite` defines that already existing files may be overwritten.
 By default an error is